List of the largest cannon by caliber

-The list includes only cannons that were actually built, that is, cannons that existed only as concepts, ideas, proposals, plans, drawings or diagrams are excluded.
-Also excluded are those cannons that were only partially built (not a single complete artillery piece of the cannon type in question fully built).
-The list includes cannons that were completed (fully built) but did not fire even once (or there is debate/insufficient evidence about whether the cannons were ever fired).
-Also cannons that never were used in combat are included.
-Naturally, the list only includes real cannons (made from metal and meant to be fired with gunpowder and a projectile to cause major destruction) and replicas etc. (made from plastic or fiberglass, for example) and other non-real cannons (meaning those cannon-like pieces that were not meant to be fired with gunpowder and a projectile capable of causing major destruction) are excluded.
+The list includes only cannons that were actually built, whether or not they were ever used in combat; excluded are cannons that existed only as concepts, ideas, proposals, plans, drawings, or diagrams.
+Also excluded are incomplete cannons that were only partially built (meaning not a fully built single complete artillery piece of the cannon type in question).
+The list does include completed cannons that were either never fired, or there is debate or insufficient evidence about whether they were ever fired.
+Naturally, the list only includes real cannons (i.e., those made from metal and meant to fire projectiles with gunpowder to cause major damage); excluded are replicas and other non-real cannons (e.g., those made from plastic or fiberglass).